ACTIVATE YOUR NATURAL ABILITY FOR PHYSIOLOGICAL BIRTH

 WHAT ARE THE COSTS ?

-Active Workshops are $440 per couple.
-Enrolment is limited to 6 couples, please book early to secure a space.
+Active Workshops are $450 per couple.
+Enrolment is limited to 7 couples, please book early to secure a space.

 TRY OUR ACTIVE BIRTH BUNDLE

-Pregnant women can also attend a monthly Pregnancy Birth Skills Workshop covering the eight Active Birth Skills (Relaxation, Affirmations, Optimally Positioning Baby, Visualisation, Breathing, Vocalisation & 1st/2nd Stage Birthing positions) that you practice with your partner in the workshop.
+Pregnant women can also attend a monthly Transformational Birth Workshop covering the eight Active Birth Skills (Relaxation, Affirmations, Optimally Positioning Baby, Visualisation, Breathing, Vocalisation & 1st/2nd Stage Birthing positions) that you practice with your partner in the workshop.
 The 1-day workshop gives you more practice and in-depth study of the Active Birth Skills.
 Request a better birth bundle for both workshops and receive a 10% discount.

 *COUPLE/PARTNER/SUPPORT TEAM